jknagin/Udacity-DRLND-P2-Continuous-Control/REPORT.md

 1. In the second code cell, update the `file_name` argument to the `UnityEnvironment` function with the location of the Reacher environment (`env = UnityEnvironment(file_name=...)`).

 1. Run the second code cell to load the Reacher environment and get information about the state and action space.
 This information is used to instantiate the agent.
 This cell will print out the dimensions of the state and action spaces, and the number of agents.
 It will also print out an example state.
-The states have dimension 33, the actions have dimension 4, and there are 20 agents.

 1. Run the third code cell to train the agent.
 The code will loop until the maximum number of episodes have been played (specified by `n_episodes`) or the agent achieves an average score of 30.0 or greater over the 100 most recent episodes.
 If the agent achieves such a score, this cell will save the agent's weights to a file called `solution.pth` and the list of scores to a file called `scores.npy`.